VictorMercado/Assembly/notes/computerculture.md

 Benny Goodman       D

 ## King of Hollywood
-Douglas Fairbanks   D
+Douglas Fairbanks   Dead
-clark Gable         D
+clark Gable         Dead

 ## King of Assembly
-Chris Sawyer        A
+Chris Sawyer        Alive
 created RollerCoaster Tycoon 2 100% in Assembly

 ## King of Linux
-Linus Toralds       A
+Linus Toralds       Alive
 from Finland
 hated minux so much he created Linux in the winter of 1991 - 1992